Articles > Psychology > What is cyberpsychology?

 This area of cyberpsychology seeks to address how people behave and interact online and on social networking sites in comparison to face-to-face interactions and behavior.
 For example, some scholars have proposed that people may be more likely to behave more aggressively online opens in new window than they do face-to-face, as online interactions provide a level of anonymity.

-This area of cyberpsychology is important to explore as more and more of our interactions take place online, especially when considering the rise of remote work and education.
+This is important area to explore as more and more of our interactions take place online, especially when considering the rise of remote work and education.
 Additionally, understanding the difference between our offline and online personalities can provide insights into personal development, behavior and mental health.

-Social networking sites, more commonly referred to as social media, have been a critical facet of everyday life.
-Some reports state that the average American spent over 1,300 hours online in 2020.
+Social networking sites, more commonly referred to as social media, are a critical facet of everyday life.
+On average, users around the world spend an average of six and one-half hours daily on the internet, according to the Global Web Index opens in new window, with individuals between the ages of 16 and 24 spending an additional 2.5 hours online than those aged 55 to 64.
 Different communities develop unique dynamics, and the online communities found on social networking sites are no exception to this.

 Therefore, because we are spending so much time frequenting online communities, it’s important to understand their dynamics, how these dynamics are evolving and how it’s affecting our social behavior.